 A dry and hot climate means that there is no moisture in the air and water on the ground, thereby making vegetation and dead plants dryer.
 The condition either creates a conducive environment for sudden combustion or reinforces other more specific causes of wildfire such as lightning.

 Global warming due to climate change increases the likelihood of weather-induced wildfire.
 A study by John T. Abatzoglou and A. Park Williams concluded that climate change has already played a major role in the increased prevalence of wildfires in the United States.
 Their analysis of historical data further revealed that areas affected by forest fires in the U.S. had doubled in the last three decades.

-3. Volcanic Eruption: Seismologic activities, particularly a volcanic eruption and the resulting flow of lava and pyroclastic materials are another natural cause of wildfires.
+Seismologic activities such as a volcanic eruption and the resulting flow of lava and pyroclastic materials are another natural cause of wildfires.
 Take note that lava and pyroclastic materials have a temperature ranging from 700 to 1200 degrees Celsius.

 Both lava flow and pyroclastic flow are capable of igniting most objects they touch.
 Expelled debris of molten rocks and pyroclastic materials are also hot enough to cause a fire.
 Hence, vegetation areas near an actively erupting volcano are almost always susceptible to wildfires.

 4. Coal-Seam Fire

 A coal-seam fire is a phenomenon involving the natural burning of an outcrop or underground coal seam.
 The geomorphological study of Claudia Kuenzer and Glenn B. Stracher explained that these fires ignite through spontaneous combustion, natural causes such as lightning, and human causes such as mining activities and arson.
 It also noted that these fires occur in China, the United States, India, South Africa, Russia, and elsewhere in the world with significant coal reserves.